BGCastro89/stargazr_front.github.io/README.md

 - Driving time from current location
 - Nearest Clear Dark Sky Chart (Charts are made by A. Danko, selected sites only during testing phatse)

+These factors are then put together into a single number to rate the site's quality on a scale of 0 - 100.

-**This project is still in development.** There are some bugs (mostly with styling/responsiveness) and many features not yet implimented.
+**This project is still in development.** There are some bugs (mostly with styling/responsiveness) and many features are not yet implemented.
 Some features yet to be added are:
 - Forcast for next several days
 - International Space Station overpass
-- Galaxies, Nebulas, Etc visible from that site at that time
+- Galaxies, Nebulas, Star Clusters visible from that site at that time
 - Planets visible from that site at that time